Jacob-Kroeze/cv/README.md

 # cv
-Curated list of stuff I do/did (curriculum vitae)
+List of stuff I do/did (curriculum vitae)

 Here's the [list](/cv.org)